msolli/proletarian/README.md

 queue at a configurable interval.

-There is a default queue, `:proletarian/default`, which is the one used by `job/enqueue!` and `worker/create-queue-worker` if no queue is specified in the options.
+There is a default queue, `:proletarian/default`, which is the one used by `job/enqueue!` and `worker/create-queue-worker` if you don't specify a queue in the options.

 You can create as many queue workers as you like, consuming jobs from different queues.
 The jobs will all live in the same table, but are differentiated by the queue name.
-The parameters you provide when setting up the queue workers, like the polling interval, and the number of worker threads (i.e. the number of parallel worker instances that are polling the queue and working on jobs), will in effect control the priority of the jobs on the different queues.
+The parameters you provide when setting up the queue workers, like the polling interval, and the number of worker threads (i.e., the number of parallel worker instances that are polling the queue and working on jobs), will in effect control the priority of the jobs on the different queues.

 A queue worker is local to one machine only.
-If you have several machines acting as job processing instances, they will each have queue worker processes running.
+If you have several machines acting as job processing instances, they will each have a queue worker process running.
 The parallelization factor for a given queue will be the number of queue worker processes (on different machines) multiplied by the number of threads in each queue worker.